aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/4-multi-cluster-usecases/4-export-import-services/index.en.md

 ## Test resilience when stopping the app1-v1 service.

-Now we want to see how VPC lattice can improva the resiliency of our application.
+Now we want to see how VPC lattice can improve the resiliency of our application.

 In one terminal, start calling the app4 lattice service: